 We have experienced rapid subscription revenue growth in recent periods.
 From the year ended March 31, 2018 to the year ended March 31, 2019, our subscription revenue grew 35.8% from \$257.6 million to \$349.8 million, respectively.
-From the fiscal year ended March 31, 2019, subscription revenue as a percentage of total revenue grew from 65% to 81%, respectively.
+From the year ended March 31, 2018 to the year ended March 31, 2019, subscription revenue as a percentage of total revenue grew from 65% to 81%, respectively.
 From the year ended March 31, 2017 to the year ended March 31, 2018, our subscription revenue grew 10.7% from \$232.8 million to \$257.6 million, respectively.
-From the year ended March 31, 2017 to the year ended March 31, 2018, our subscription revenue grew 10.7% from \$232.8 million to \$257.6 million, respectively.
-From the year ended March 31, 2017 to the year ended March 31, 2018, subscription revenue grew 10.7% from \$232.8 million to \$257.6 million, respectively.
 From the year ended March 31, 2017 to the year ended March 31, 2018, subscription revenue as a percentage of total revenue grew from 57% to 65%, respectively.
 This subscription revenue growth may not be indicative of our future subscription revenue growth and we may not be able to sustain revenue growth consistent with recent history, or at all.
 We believe our ability to continue to increase our revenue depends on a number of factors, including, but not limited to:

-- our ability to attract new customers and retain and increase sales to existing customers; - our ability to continue to expand customer adoption of our Dynatrace [®] platform, including the conversion of customers from our Classic products; - · our ability to develop our existing platform and introduce new solutions on our platform; - · continued growth of cloud-based services and solutions; - our ability to continue to develop and offer products and solutions that are superior to those of our competitors; - · our ability to retain customers; and - our ability to hire and retain sufficient numbers of sales and marketing, research and development and general and administrative personnel, and expand our global operations.
+- · our ability to attract new customers and retain and increase sales to existing customers; - our ability to continue to expand customer adoption of our Dynatrace ® platform, including the conversion of customers from our Classic products; - · our ability to develop our existing platform and introduce new solutions on our platform; - · continued growth of cloud-based services and solutions; - · our ability to continue to develop and offer products and solutions that are superior to those of our competitors; - · our ability to retain customers; and - our ability to hire and retain sufficient numbers of sales and marketing, research and development and general and administrative personnel, and expand our global operations.